 There’s nothing quite like a large public event, such as a football match or a concert, to draw thousands of people into one place.
 Of course, the more people you put in one place, the more uncertainty and unpredictability you have on your hands.

-It helps managers get the full overview of their operation, to better understand, plan, optimise and improve the movement of people and traffic in and around an event.
+It helps managers get the full overview of their operation, to understand better, plan, optimise and improve the movement of people and traffic in and around an event.

 Here are some tips: